-- Sucking on a dummy can help relax and settle babies. - Using a dummy for periods of non-nutritive sucking in premature babies who are not receiving oral feeds has been shown to help with their growth and development. - Offering a dummy to premature babies during a tube-feed may help with their digestion and help them associate sucking with receiving milk. - There is evidence that dummies are associated with a reduced risk of Sudden Infant Death Syndrome (SIDS) in some circumstances (breastfeeding also reduces the risk of SIDS).
-For further information see https://rednose.org.au/news/using-a-dummy-safely.
+- Sucking on a dummy can help relax and settle babies. - Using a dummy for periods of non-nutritive sucking in premature babies who are not receiving oral feeds has been shown to help with their growth and development. - Offering a dummy to premature babies during a tube-feed may help with their digestion and help them associate sucking with receiving milk. - There is evidence that dummies are associated with a reduced risk of Sudden Infant Death Syndrome (SIDS) in some circumstances.
+It is not known how dummies reduce the risk of SIDS and dummy use may be a marker for something else, as yet not identified, which reduces the risk.
+For further information see https://rednose.org.au/article/using-a-dummy-or-pacifier.